raphael-group/BCA/README.md

-# Code for Maximal Between Cluster Variance Embedding (MBCVE)
+# Code to Reproduce Experiments in the paper A Supervised Dimensionality Reduction Method for Trajectory Inference.